Industry Guide

 FTC Safeguards Rule non-compliance

-Civil penalties up to $50,000 per day; mandatory remediation reporting
+Civil penalties up to $50,000 per day; mandatory remediation reporting to the FTC

-Account takeover attacks
+Account takeover via credential stuffing

-Wire fraud / Business Email Compromise
+Business Email Compromise / wire fraud

-$2.9B in BEC losses reported to FBI in 2024
+$2.9B in BEC losses reported to FBI IC3 in 2024; financial sector is the #1 target

 Third-party data processor breaches